Magnetism in the two-dimensional dipolar XY model: Antiferromagnetic interactions ( )

-{\it Antiferromagnetic interactions ($J < 0$).---}In the AFM case, frustration due to long-range couplings prevents the use of QMC.
-Instead, we apply the recently developed pseudo-Majorana functional renormalization group (pm-fRG) \cite{niggemannFrustratedQuantum2021, niggemannQuantitativeFunctional2022}.
-This diagrammatic method is oblivious to frustration and builds on a faithful representation of spin-1/2 operators in terms of three Majorana fermion operators, $S_j^x=-i\eta_j^y\eta_j^z$, $S_j^y=-i\eta_j^z\eta_j^x$ and $S_j^z=-i\eta_j^x\eta_j^y$ \cite{tsvelikNewFermionic1992}.
+In the AFM case, frustration due to long-range couplings prevents the use of QMC.
+Instead, we apply the recently developed pseudo-Majorana functional renormalization group (pm-fRG) \cite{niggemannFrustratedQuantum2021, niggemannQuantitativeFunctional2022, mullerPseudofermionFunctional2023}.
+This diagrammatic method is oblivious to frustration and builds on a faithful representation of spin-1/2 operators in terms of three Majorana fermions, $S_j^x=-i\eta_j^y\eta_j^z$, $S_j^y=-i\eta_j^z\eta_j^x$ and $S_j^z=-i\eta_j^x\eta_j^y$ \cite{tsvelikNewFermionic1992}.
 Spin Hamiltonians with bilinear spin-interactions are thus mapped to purely interacting Majorana systems which are then treated by the functional renormalization group \cite{metznerFunctionalRenormalization2012} with a Matsubara frequency cutoff.
-So far, pm-fRG has only been applied to Heisenberg systems with full $SO(3)$ spin rotation symmetry, and the modifications required to treat the $U(1)$ symmetric case as well as further details on pm-fRG are given in the SM~\cite{suppl_mat}.
-However, the inclusion of magnetic fields is more complicated and here we focus on the case $\delta=0$.
+So far, pm-fRG has only been applied to Heisenberg systems with full $SO(3)$ spin rotation symmetry, and the modifications required to treat the $U(1)$ symmetric case as well as further details on pm-fRG are given in App.~\ref{app:pm-fRG}.
+As the inclusion of magnetic fields is more complicated we here focus on the case $\delta=0$.

-As (pm-)fRG involves a truncation of the hierarchy of flow equations, it is important to carefully gauge the validity of the results as $T/|J|$ is lowered to the strong-coupling regime.
+As (pm-)fRG involves a truncation of the hierarchy of flow equations, it is important to carefully gauge the validity of the results as $T/|J|$ is lowered towards the strong-coupling regime.
 As a first check of pm-fRG, we resort to the FM case and compare $C_{ij}^{xx}$ from pm-fRG to the error controlled QMC results.
-The agreement is excellent for $T/J=5$ (data not shown) while differences of just a few percent are found close to the phase transition at $T/J=2.222$, see Fig.~\ref{fig:FM_correlator}.
-While entering an ordered phase with fRG is difficult, the critical temperature can easily be found from pm-fRG using the techniques of Ref.~\cite{niggemannQuantitativeFunctional2022}.
-We obtained $T_c^\text{pm-fRG}/J=2.02$, only $5\%$ off from the QMC result and with matching critical exponents.
+The agreement is excellent for $T/J=5$ (data not shown) while differences of just a few percent are found close to the phase transition at $T/J=2.222$, see Fig.~\ref{fig:correlator}(a).
+While entering an ordered phase with fRG is difficult, the critical temperature can easily be found \cite{niggemannQuantitativeFunctional2022} and we obtain $T_c^\text{pm-fRG}/J=2.02$, only $5\%$ off from the QMC result and with matching critical exponents.